talon-one/talon_go/docs/LoyaltyLedgerEntry.md

 `func (o *LoyaltyLedgerEntry) HasFlags() bool`

 HasFlags returns a boolean if a field has been set.

+### GetValidityDuration

+`func (o *LoyaltyLedgerEntry) GetValidityDuration() string`

+GetValidityDuration returns the ValidityDuration field if non-nil, zero value otherwise.

+### GetValidityDurationOk

+`func (o *LoyaltyLedgerEntry) GetValidityDurationOk() (*string, bool)`

+GetValidityDurationOk returns a tuple with the ValidityDuration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetValidityDuration

+`func (o *LoyaltyLedgerEntry) SetValidityDuration(v string)`

+SetValidityDuration sets ValidityDuration field to given value.

+### HasValidityDuration

+`func (o *LoyaltyLedgerEntry) HasValidityDuration() bool`

+HasValidityDuration returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)